Western Union (NYS: WU) reported earnings on April 30. Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Western Union missed estimates on revenues and beat slightly on earnings per share.
+For the quarter ended March 31 (Q1), Western Union met expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue increased slightly and GAAP earnings per share expanded significantly.
+Compared to the prior-year quarter, revenue dropped.
+GAAP earnings per share dropped.

-Western Union tallied revenue of $1.42 billion.
-The 25 analysts polled by S&P Capital IQ predicted a top line of $1.47 billion on the same basis.
-GAAP reported sales were 0.8% higher than the prior-year quarter's $1.41 billion.
+Western Union logged revenue of $1.33 billion.
+The 24 analysts polled by S&P Capital IQ predicted a top line of $1.35 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $0.37.
 The 25 earnings estimates compiled by S&P Capital IQ forecast $0.33 per share.
 GAAP EPS of $0.37 for Q1 were 7.5% lower than the prior-year quarter's $0.40 per share.